 There will be no homework sets for this course.
-Instead, there will be a
+Instead, there is a

-list of reading assignments, where each student gets to choose one from the
+list of reading assignments, posted here, where each student gets to choose one from the

-half of the semester, the students will present their summary of the ideas and
+list of 14 important or otherwise interesting gravity-related research papers.
+After Spring break, the students will present their summary of the ideas and

 results of their chosen paper during our Discussion Sessions.
 The final grade